 Right of First Offer (ROFO)

 A clause within the lease in which you get “first dibs” on a space within your building before the landlord can begin marketing the space to the public.
 Your option will outline what space(s) will fall within this clause, as most landlords like to limit it to spaces immediately adjacent to your space.
 Larger tenants should get rights on adjacent floors or the remainder of the building.

 A clause within your lease that means if a third party is interested in another space in the building, once they negotiate terms with the landlord as evidenced by a signed letter of intent, those terms must first be offered to you for you to either accept the terms and the space or refuse, before the other tenant can move forward.

 In this situation, you agree to take the entire space you will eventually need on day one.
-However, the landlord allows you a “ramp up” period, in which you will not be required to pay rent on a portion of the space for a designated period of time.
-You are allowed to use the the space; you just don’t have to pay on the entire space day one.
+However, the landlord allows you a “ramp-up” period, in which you will not be required to pay rent on a portion of the space for a designated period of time.
+You are allowed to use the space; you just don’t have to pay on the entire space day one.

 Learn more about expansion rights in our article 3 Types of Expansion Clauses in Commercial Leases: Understanding the Pros & Cons.

 A good tenant rep broker will negotiate language into your lease saying if you need more space within a year of signing a lease, then the terms/economics would be the same as previously negotiated.
 The reason being that the rate should not have changed too dramatically in twelve months.